zulip/zulip-terminal/README.md

 ### Installing into an isolated Python virtual environment

-With the python 3.6+ required for running, the following should work on most
+With python 3.8 to 3.11 required for running, the following should work on most
 systems:
 1. `python3 -m venv zt_venv`
    (creates a virtual environment named `zt_venv` in the current directory)